-Each Th.M. student works under the supervision of one of the four academic departments and within one of the four fields of study.
+Each M.A. student works under the supervision of one of the four academic departments and within one of the four fields of study.
 The Biblical Department supervises programs in the field of biblical sources, with two areas of concentration: Old Testament and New Testament.
 The Historical Department supervises programs in the field of the history of Christianity.
 The Pastoral Department supervises programs in the field of pastoral praxis, with five areas of concentration: homiletics, pastoral theology, religious education, liturgy, and Christian spirituality.
-The Theological Department supervises programs in the field of theology, with four areas of concentration: systematic theology, philosophical theology / philosophy of religion, Christian ethics, and interdisciplinary studies.
+The Theological Department supervises programs in the field of theology, with three areas of concentration: systematic theology, philosophical theology / philosophy of religion, and Christian ethics.
 In addition, there is a concentration in Jewish Studies that can be pursued within any one of the four departments.
 These fields of study are addressed in an ecumenical context and in relation to the wider world and to other religious faiths.

-This handbook is the official statement of the academic policies and procedures for the Th.M. program.
+This handbook is the official statement of the academic policies and procedures for the M.A. program.